yejy53/EP-BEV/README.md

 ![method](method.png)

 ## News
-- Uploaded the training and testing code of the CVACT dataset
+- The training and testing code for the BEV branch on CVACT has been released.
 - Source code of BEV transformation is released（CVACT/CVUSA）.

 ## Installation